-Sources: HAZUS; FEMA Flood Insurance Rate Maps; Davison County Director of Equalization the probability and severity of flooding in certain areas as the land's natural capacity to absorb excess surface water is decreased.
+Sources: HAZUS; FEMA Flood Insurance Rate Maps; Davison County Director of Equalization

+Continued population growth in and around Mitchell may increase vulnerability to flooding, although development is not occurring in areas prone to flooding.
+A factor that is likely to increase the county's vulnerability to flooding is the continuing conversion of wetlands and other marginal land to agricultural production.
+Farming these marginal lands is increasing the probability and severity of flooding in certain areas as the land's natural capacity to absorb excess surface water is decreased.
 The primary impact is on rural roads and infrastructure.
 Precise statistics on the amount of road damage that flooding has caused over the years in Davison County are not available, but there appears to be little doubt that county and township roads are suffering more flood-related damage than they used to.
 Future updates to this plan could explore this trend in more depth.